-Lattice allows Pulse admins to collaborate and close the loop on employee feedback with Anonymous Comment Replies.
+Lattice allows Pulse survey admins to collaborate and close the loop on employee feedback with Anonymous Comment Replies.
 This feature allows your people team to dig into great ideas, learn more about employees' points of view, or address issues directly.

 Replying to Anonymous Comments as an Admin

-Admins can begin to reply to comments as soon as they start coming in!
+Pulse survey admins can begin to reply to comments as soon as they start coming in!
 To reply to a comment:

 Step 1: Enter Pulse and navigate to the Results tab or, for eNPS comments, the eNPS tab.